Run a Validator

 --from=<key_name> \

-determines the maximum percentage point change per day.
+- The - commission-max-change-ratedetermines the maximum percentage point change per day.

 To view your validator details, use:

-dhived query staking validator <account_cosmos>
+dhived query staking validator <account_cosmos>Tracking Validator Signing Information

 To monitor past validator signatures, use: